loculus-project/loculus/CONTRIBUTING.md

 Keep in mind that Pathoplexus is designed to be run and maintained by anyone.
 This means that the code that we develop needs to be suitably general and configurable.

+### OpenAPI docs

+The backend offers a Swagger UI and an OpenAPI specification.
+Try to keep the OpenAPI specification as correct and as useful as possible.